I got this notice on my own AT&T business account.

 - Only then did he add the $5 loyalty credit per line.

-- He sent a second email confirming the real fix.
+- He sent a second email confirming the supposed fix.

 Important